 Overtime worked by an employee will be logged as Time off in Lieu (TOIL), and must be recorded on the correct form.
 TOIL must be requested and agreed by the Manager on duty before it is worked.
 TOIL must be recorded on the manager's report weekly so that the nursery director is aware of staffing needs.
 TOIL must be taken at the convenience of the Nursery and when staff and Managers are not required for ratios.
 When the nursery is quiet managers must send staff home if ratios allow so that TOIL does not build up.
 Requests to the Nursery Manager for TOIL, will be considered in the light of statutory childcare requirements.
 Time in lieu cannot be accrued and taken as annual leave.
 Time in lieu must be reflected in the nursery registers and approved by Managers.
 TOIL cannot be accrued and taken into the next year.
-Any team ekly report in the relevant section.
+Any team member who has accrued more than 8 hours of TOIL must be flagged up on the weekly report in the relevant section.
 Managers TOIL must be approved by the Nursery Director or Nursery Coordinator.